How Premium Tax Credit Subsidies

 You can use an HSA to reduce your taxable income enough to receive a better premium tax credit.
 HSA funds not used by the end of each year can be ‘rolled over’ from year to year and, ultimately, used at your discretion upon retirement.

-How to Apply for Advance Premium Tax Credits
+How to Apply on Connect for Health Colorado

 ColoHealth Personal Benefits Managers are certified by the Connect for Health Colorado health insurance marketplace.
 Rather than dealing with a different exchange navigator each time you visit the exchange, you can take advantage of our independent, licensed insurance professionals by authorizing your Personal Benefits Manager on the Connect for Health Colorado website.
 You’ll have the same ColoHealth Personal Benefits Manager at your disposal before, during and after the enrollment process each year.

 If you want to sign up through the exchange on your own, you still have the right to have us as your representative.
 This enables us to check into claims issues or billing problems, and to be your advocate should problems arise.
-Step-by-step instructions for signing up through the Connect for Health Colorado marketplace can be found here.
+Go to How to Apply for Coverage on the Connect for Health Colorado Marketplace for step-by-step instructions on how to sign up.

 Simply choose ColoHealth as your authorized agent when creating your profile on the exchange.
 There’s never any charge for our services!